com-480-data-visualization/project-2023-viz-ionaries/README.md

 > Pre-processing of the data set you chose
 > - Show some basic statistics and get insights about the data

+This analysis can be seen in the file : dataset_analysis.ipynb

+We first started by looking at the data and trying to understand what it contained.
+We then looked at the different types of data and how they were distributed.

 ### Related work